Moghatt/cat-app/README.md

 ## :white_check_mark: Future features

-make search feature more specific and add some personality and location
+make search feature more specific and add some personality and location. make it more responsive to mobile compatibility.